josamcode/CashLogix-backend/README.md

-# To-Do List App - Backend
+# Expenses Management App - Backend

 A simple backend for a to-do list and expense tracking app built with Node.js, Express, and MongoDB.